cloudposse/docs/content/kubernetes-backing-services/iam/kube2iam.md

 {{% /dialog %}}

 All Kubernetes nodes instance profile should have permissions to assume role.

-To do this, kops manifest should have following `additionalPolicies`
+To do this, kops manifest should define following `additionalPolicies`.
+By default, we include this in the [`manifest.yaml`](https://github.com/cloudposse/geodesic/blob/master/rootfs/templates/kops/default.yaml#L6-L17) that ships with geodesic.

 {{% dialog type="code-block" icon="fa fa-code" title="manifest.yaml" %}}
 ```yaml